HinaThukral/MiniBox/README.md

 # MiniBox
 handler.js:
-It contains the code where we can give table name, table attributes serverless.yml: resources, IAM roles, functions, bucket, dynamoDb read.js
+It contains the code where we can give table name, table attributes.. serverless.yml: resources, IAM roles, functions, bucket, dynamoDb.. read.js
-We can read our database using this function
+We can read our database using this function..